 Note that $S$ is another representative of the class $e$ and by Lemma \ref{lemma:idempfracid} it is an over-order of $R$.
 Now let $T$ be any over-order of $R$.
 We want to show that $T^t$ is invertible in $T$.
 Say that the class representing $T^t$ lies in $G_e$ where $e=\isoclass{S}$.
 Then $T^t$ is invertible in $S$ and, since the multiplicator ring of $T^t$ is $T$, by Lemma \ref{lemma:invidealmultring}, we have that $S=T$. \end{proof}

 \begin{remark} If $K=K_1\times \ldots \times K_r$, with $K_i$ number fields, then $\cO_K=\prod_i \cO_{K_i}$ and

-There are well-known algorithms to compute each $\Pic(\cO_{K_i})$, see \cite{psh08}.
+There are well known algorithms to compute each $\Pic(\cO_{K_i})$, see \cite{psh08}.
 Note that if $S$ is an over-order of $R$, then the extension map $I\mapsto IS$ induces a surjective group homomorphism $\Pic(R)\twoheadrightarrow \Pic(S)$, see for example \cite[Corollary 2.1.11]{dadetz62}.
 In particular, if $S=\cO_K$ we have an exact sequence

-where $\frf$ is the \emph{conductor} of $R$, defined as the quotient ideal $(\cO_K:R)$.
+where $\frf$ is the \emph{conductor} of $R$.
 The exactness of \eqref{eq:Picexactseq} is classical for the case when $r=1$, that is, when $K$ is a number field.
-The case $r>1$ has been proved only recently in \cite{JP16}.
-The results contained in \cite{klupau05} describe how to compute the mid-term of \eqref{eq:Picexactseq} in the case $r=1$ and they can be extended word-by-word to the general case.
+A proof for the case $r>1$ can be found in \cite{JP16}.
+The results contained in \cite{klupau05} describe how to compute the middle term of \eqref{eq:Picexactseq} in the case $r=1$ and they can be extended word-by-word to the general case.
 Since $\cO_K^\times=\prod_i\cO^\times_{K_i}$ and there are well known algorithms to compute each $\cO^\times_{K_i}$, we deduce that we can effectively compute $\Pic(R)$ and $R^\times$. \end{remark}